NCAR/esds/faq.md

         # Specify chunks for dask - explained later
         chunks={"lev": 1, "time": 500},

-        # Only data variables in which the dimension already appears are included.
+        # Only data variables in which the concat_dim already appears are concatenated.
         data_vars="minimal",

         # Only coordinates in which the dimension already appears are included.